A Voice in the Dark (song)

 "A Voice in the Dark" is a single by Blind Guardian from their ninth studio album, At the Edge of Time.
 It was released on 25 June 2010 in Germany and 6 July 2010 in North America.

+Reception

+Metal Reviews wrote: "You get three very excellent and high quality Blind Guardian songs to tide you over until the new album comes out."